I’m Zara, an experienced birth and postnatal doula, recognised by Doula UK, and based in Surrey. I wholeheartedly love

 I live in Godalming, Surrey with my husband Adie.
 We have two sons, Henry and Corry, born in 1995 and 1997.
 I gave birth to them both at the Royal Surrey County Hospital.
 Henry arrived with lots of intervention (argh!) and Corry naturally.
 It’s only with hindsight I realise how little I knew about pregnancy and childbirth and that I did have choice at every step of the way.
 I was extremely positive about giving birth before my first, after all, it just happens right?!
 I took a passive role in both births because at the time I had little information and hadn’t found my voice.

 Raising our children has been the greatest pleasure and achievement in my life.
-Having been a doula for many friends over the years and with my sons growing up, I felt in a strong position to support and nurture other parents on their unique journey into parenthood, so I became a professional doula, registered with Doula UK.
+Having been a doula for a few friends, and with my sons growing up, I felt in a strong position to support and nurture other parents on their unique journey into parenthood, so I became a professional doula, registered with Doula UK.
 Offering encouragement, guidance and friendship in my capacity as a doula is an honour and the miracle of birth and new life never cease to amaze and inspire me.

 I carry around the experience gained as a mother myself but also from my years working in business and learning how to communicate effectively.

 I keep my knowledge fresh and up-to-date with regular study days and workshops, however my source of eternal wonder and learning comes from all families that I have had the pleasure to work with and know.
 My personal approach is to be intuitive and respectful of people’s differences of opinion and I’m always open minded.
 The way I live doesn’t influence the way I support my clients in the birth and postnatal capacities, supporting their own individual, unique and wonderful way of birthing and raising a family.

 I’m a very good communicator, trustworthy, punctual, flexible, committed and I’m happy to fit in with you and your family dynamics.
 My outlook on life is very positive and I adore meeting people and watching new families flourish.